How to Stop Biting Your Nails and Cuticles!

 Drinking water won’t help much and brushing your teeth will feel nice, but it won’t do a good job of removing that taste.
 Paint your nails with it every other day, and be sure not to eat with your fingers.
 Anything you eat will also be laced with that terribly bitter taste.
 I learned that the hard way!

-Paint with Pretty Colors
+2. Paint Your Nails With Pretty Colors

 The colors don’t have to be bright, especially since drawing attention to half-chewed nails and red, raw fingertips and cuticles look, and can be, unforgivingly painful.